-Clearing for law courses is available at certain universities depending on yearly demand.
-Since law is an extremely competitive degree subject, many universities are unable to offer spaces on undergraduate law courses.
+Clearing for law courses is available at certain universities, but is subject to demand.
+The competition for law degree places is fierce, which means that not many universities offer clearing spaces on undergraduate law courses because vacancies fill fast.

 Loading More Content